How To Detect and Remove the Chrome.exe Virus

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-To hide their malware, cybercriminals created the Chrome.exe virus, also known as the Poweliks trojan.
-Because the malware appears to be a real application, you don’t realize your device has been infected.
+To hide their malware, cybercriminals created the Chrome.exe virus, also known as the Poweliks Trojan.
+Since the malware appears to be a real application, you don’t realize your device has been infected.
+To remove Chrome malware, you should install a highly-rated antivirus program that scans your device and quarantines the infected process.

 This type of malware is the cybercriminal version of Obi-Wan Kenobi telling Stormtroopers, “These aren’t the droids you’re looking for.”
 You can expect to see the Chrome.exe process in your Task Manager if you're using Google Chrome.
 Meanwhile, the Chrome.exe that’s running is really the malware you want to remove.